Enrollment is on-going! It is never too late to join our music or dance lessons and classes. find a class time!

 Our dancers receive stretching books, with recommended stretches for their ages, dance style and fitness needs.
 They also follow choreography for their class, and can practice with private YouTube links.
 See also our Practicing Dance at Home page for more information.

 Our make-up courtesy is generous, surpassing industry standards in the Bay Area.
-All students have the opportunity to enjoy 8 make-up courtesies within a 12 month period per student, from June 15 to June 15 of the following calendar year, provided advance notice is given prior to each absence.
-Our registration policies contain more details.
+All students have the opportunity to enjoy unlimited make-up courtesies, provided advance notice is given prior to each absence.
+These make-up opportunities do not expire, provided the student’s registration is on-going and this student remains actively registered, Our registration policies contain more details.

 There are no refunds for missed lessons, and no guaranteed make-up lessons.
 Your lesson time is reserved exclusively for you.
 The Music & Dance School does not assume any responsibility for missed lessons for any reason.
-Maximum number of make-up opportunities allowed per student is 8 total, per 12-month period, from June 15 to June 15 of the following calendar year.
 If you schedule a make-up class and then miss that make-up for any reason, it still counts as a make-up lesson.
 You will only be eligible for a make-up opportunity if you have given the Music School & Dance Academy advance notice, by contacting us by 12:00 noon on the day of the lesson.
 Make-up opportunities are provided on the terms of the Music School & Dance School’s availability and convenience.
-The Music & Dance School provides make-ups strictly as a courtesy.
-Make-up lessons are a courtesy for registered/active students only.
+The Music & Dance School provides make-ups strictly as a courtesy, for registered / active students only.

 All of our teachers have Degrees in Music and Dance from accredited Universities and have great interpersonal skills with children and adults alike.
 We only hire teachers who have these qualifications.
 The Owners provide year-round professional development workshops for our teaching artists.
 Our Team is always working on perfecting their craft.
 It shows in their enthusiasm and innovation, which trickles down to our students!